-Founded in Over-the-Rhine, Cincinnati, Ohio in 1885, the Hudepohl Brewing Company brewed golden lager, dark lager, seasonal bock beer and several regional styles of lager that were popular in Germany.
-The company later relocated to a brewery in Queensgate that was formerly home to Herman Leckman Brewing Company.
+The Hudepohl Brewing Company brewed golden lager, dark lager, seasonal bock beer and several regional styles of lager in the Over-the-Rhine neighbourhood of Cincinnati, Ohio.
+The brewery later relocated to the shuttered Herman Leckman Brewing Company in Queensgate.
 Hudepohl vacated the factory in 1987 when it merged with the Schoenling Brewing Company.

 Koehler Brewing Company

-Born on July 20, 1842 to Ludwig and Agnes Hudepohl, German immigrants who came to Cincinnati in 1838, Ludwig Hudepohl II was trained by two doctors at an early age to be a skilled artisan in medical instruments.14 Hudepohl, however, had other interests and was allowed to join his father and George Kotte in the founding of a grocery store on Abigail Street in 1866.1 6 14 Kotte was another German immigrant who also owned a wine and liquor shop near Main and 9th street.
+Ludwig Hudepohl II was born on July 20, 1842, to Ludwig and Agnes Hudepohl, German immigrants who came to Cincinnati in 1838.
+14 Ludwig Hudepohl II was trained by two doctors at an early age to be a skilled artisan in medical instruments; however, he had other interests and was allowed to join his father and George Kotte in the founding of a grocery store on Abigail Street in 1866.
+1 6 14 Kotte was another German immigrant who also owned a wine and liquor shop near Main and 9th street.

-In 1881, Ludwig passed away and Ludwig II assumed the responsibilities of his father which gave him new ideas to expand the business.14 Four years later, Hudepohl and Kotte partially purchased the Koehler Brewery,15 formerly known as the Buckeye Brewery on Buckeye Street (today’s East Clifton Avenue) in Over-the-Rhine, and exited the grocery business.
-The founding came at a time when there were more than 40 breweries in Cincinnati.3
+Ludwig passed away in 1881, and Ludwig Hudepohl II assumed the responsibilities of his father which gave him new ideas to expand the business.
+14 In 1885, Hudepohl and Kotte partially purchased the Koehler Brewery, 15 formerly known as the Buckeye Brewery, on Buckeye Street in Over-the-Rhine, and exited the grocery business.
+3

-Kotte died in 1893 and his widow, Mary, became partner in the Koehler brewery despite her lack of business or brewing knowledge.14 When she passed six years later, Hudepohl purchased the Koehler Brewery on February 20, 1900, which was renamed the Hudepohl Brewing Company with a working capital of $150,000.
+Kotte died in 1893 and his widow, Mary, became partner in the Koehler Brewery despite her lack of business or brewing knowledge.
+14 After she passed in 1898, Hudepohl purchased the Koehler Brewery on February 20, 1900, renaming the brewery after himself.
+Hudepohl Brewing Company was formed with a working capital of $150,000.

 Hudepohl Brewing Company